 Edward's Sister Sarah Caroline married Mr. Vivian Rutherford and they operated the popular family-style Rutherford Hotel across the street from Miami's Olympia Theatre, now Gusman Hall Performing Arts Center in downtown Miami.

 Edward's Sister Marian married G. Duncan Brossier, the first marriage in the Church of the Holy Name, later renamed Gesu, one of Miami's oldest houses of worship.
-He was a prominent leader in the community, founding and serving as president of the Board Of Trade (later the Chamber of Commerce) and the Miami Realty Board, among many other acomplishments.
+He was a prominent leader in the community, founding and serving as president of the Board Of Trade (later the Chamber of Commerce), the Miami Realty Board and the prestigious Miami Pioneers historical society, among many other acomplishments.

 Sister Helen married Dr. Carroll Monmonier and they later moved to Cantonsville, Maryland.

 Edward and Lucy saw a wonderful future and great opportunities in Arch Creek.
 Farming the prairie and selling fertilizer to other farmers, the Burrs made steady progress as pioneer farmers.

 Son Richard Temple Burr was born in Miami in 1899.
 Soon after, sister Mary came along and before 1907 the family had built a large comfortable home on Little Arch Creek which still stands today at 11900 NE 16th Avenue as a historic landmark.
 Son Robert Spotswood Burr rounded out the clan in 1911 and the Burrs settled into making the most of their pioneer life on Biscayne Bay.